memark/advent-of-code/learnings.md

 - unit testing
 - the hell of untyped code
+- multi-line strings
 - reading the instructions again when failing

+## Day 05

+- convert binary to decimal
+- type annotations
-- multi-line strings
+- lambda
+- convert list to string
+- separate terminal faster than vs code